Compactness in MV-Topologies: Tychonoff Theorem and Stone-Cech Compactification: Abstract

 \section{Abstract}

-We continue the study of MV-topologies by proving a Tychonoff-type theorem for such a class of fuzzy topological spaces.
-Then we present several consequences of such a result, among which the fact that the category of Stone MV-spaces has products and, consequently, the one of limit cut complete MV-algebras has coproducts.
-We also show that our main theorem is equivalent, in ZF, to the Axiom of Choice, Tychonoff theorem, and Lowen's analogous result for lattice-valued fuzzy topology.
+In this paper, we discuss some questions about compactness in MV-topological spaces.
+More precisely, we first present a Tychonoff theorem for such a class of fuzzy topological spaces and some consequence of this result, among which, for example, the existence of products in the category of Stone MV-spaces and, consequently, of coproducts in the one of limit cut complete MV-algebras.
+Then we show that our Tychonoff theorem is equivalent, in ZF, to the Axiom of Choice, classical Tychonoff theorem, and Lowen's analogous result for lattice-valued fuzzy topology.
+Last, we show an extension of the Stone-\v Cech compactification functor to the category of MV-topological spaces, and we discuss its relationship with previous works on compactification for fuzzy topological spaces.